Sean Dorsey: The Outsider Chronicles (2005)

 "The Outsider Chronicles" was a compilation of five related but individual pieces that were created between 2003 and 2005.
-The project starts with the 2003 duet "Red Tie, Red Lipstick," featuring Sean Dorsey and Mair Culbreth.
+The project starts with the 2003 duet "Red Tie, Red Lipstick," featuring Dorsey and Mair Culbreth.
 The piece is about police brutality against queer and transgender individuals.
 The second section of "Outsider" is called "Second Kiss," which premiered in 2004.
 Dorsey and Culbreth play a transgender boy and a cisgender girl.
 The piece tells the tale of their first kisses together as fourth-graders, and the complications that arose because of their respective gender identities.
 The next section of "Outsider" was called "6 Hours" and premiered in 2005.
 The piece portrays the process of coming-out about one's gender identity to a lover.
 The piece also tackles parental relationships, and the whole thing takes place within the setting of a six-hour road trip.
 The fourth piece, also from 2005 and entitled "In Closing," was about mindfulness, the passage of time and mortality in a queer romantic relationship.
 The piece featured Dorsey alongside Culbreth.
 The final work of "The Outsider Chronicles" was the 2005 piece "Creative."
 The piece was about gender correction therapy, and was stylistically unique because it was directly addressed to audience members.
 "Creative" also focused on the idea of physical ornamentation as a negotiation of power and a way to demonstrate discrimination against queer and transgender individuals.
 The piece demonstrated the performative and immaterial aspects of ornamentation, specifically through the example of knitting.
 The five distinct stories of "The Outsider Chronicles" were presented as a complete show at ODC Theater (San Francisco) in 2005, and was re-mounted as a full-evening at Dance Mission Theater (San Francisco) in 2006.
 The work garnered Dorsey two Isadora Duncan Awards and a Goldie Award for performance.